mohamedatr1/mohamedatr1/README.md

     ]

     MINDSET   = "Ship fast.
 Automate everything.
 Leave zero in the loop."
-    VELOCITY  = "Production-ready in 48h sprints using AI Assisted Programming."
     STATUS    = "🟢 ONLINE — Building the future of autonomous AI"
 ```